Building a pool costs an average of $41,950

 ---|---|

-Spool pools cost $22,650 on average with labor, with prices ranging from $5,500 to $50,000.
-The name comes from a combination of either “small” or “spa” and “pool,” depending on who you ask.
-They come equipped with powerful jets, much like a spa, only larger.
+Spool pools cost from $5,500 to $50,000.
+The term blends ‘small’ (or ‘spa’) with ‘pool,’ creating a compact, jet-equipped design.
 These “cocktail pools” offer an outdoor oasis at half the price.
 They’re perfect for homeowners with tight spaces or smaller budgets.

-Plunge pools cost $10,000 to $40,000.
+Plunge pools cost $12,000 to $38,000.
 Often not much larger than a hot tub, they’re frequently incorporated into larger backyard landscapes.
-They usually don’t have jets or currents but act more like a traditional swimming hole for those short on space.
+They don’t have jets or currents but act more like a traditional swimming hole for those short on space.

 Pool costs vary significantly based on your location due to factors such as climate, local labor rates, and permit requirements.
 In colder climates, additional features like heating and durable materials may increase costs.
 Areas with higher labor rates and stricter permit regulations can also contribute to higher installation expenses.
 Northern parts of the U.S. have higher costs compared to southern regions.